Trim tab: Military

 On military aircraft during wartime, trim tabs often served as unintentional backup control systems for aircraft with damaged controls.
 Since trim tabs are usually controlled by their own dedicated system of control cables, rods, and/or hydraulic lines, aircraft that had suffered loss of primary controls could often be flown home "on the trim tabs", or by using trim adjustment as a replacement for the non-working primary controls.
 Such control is effective, if slower and more limited than primary controls, but it does allow the aircraft to be controlled and directed.
 In other cases, such as engine failure or damage causing asymmetric drag, trim tabs were invaluable for allowing the pilot to fly the aircraft straight without having to apply a constant force on the stick or rudder to keep the aircraft flying straight.

 Trim tabs were also important for aircraft such as bombers, which often underwent rapid changes in center-of-gravity when the bombload was dropped, requiring a hand ready on the trim-adjusting wheel to counteract the tendency of the aircraft to pitch up or down.
 Undertaking high-speed dives or deploying flaps also generally necessitated pitch trim adjustment, as aircraft of the era had different pitch tendencies at different airspeeds, and flaps could change the center of pressure.

 Consumption of fuel could require periodic trim adjustment during a long flight, as it was difficult to ensure that all fuel tanks were equally near the center of gravity.
 An extreme example was the later P-51 Mustang, which was given a large fuel tank behind the cockpit to allow long-range missions; as fuel from this tank was consumed it was necessary for regular adjustment of the elevator trim.

 As a metaphor

 Designer Buckminster Fuller is often cited for his use of trim tabs as a metaphor for leadership and personal empowerment.
 In the February 1972 issue of Playboy, Fuller said:

-The official newsletter of the Buckminster Fuller Institute is called "Trimtab".
+The official newsletter of the Buckminster Fuller Institute is called Trimtab.

-Fuller's metaphor received considerable media attention in January 2019 when actor Jeff Bridges appreciated it in his Cecil B. DeMille Award acceptance speech at the 76th Golden Globes:
+Fuller's metaphor received considerable media attention in January 2019 when actor Jeff Bridges employed it in his Cecil B. DeMille Award acceptance speech at the 76th Golden Globes: